-Number of Directors; Vacancies; Removal of Directors
+Number of Directors; Classification of Board of Directors, Vacancies; Removal of Directors

-Our charter provides that the number of directors is set at five, which number may be increased or decreased by the board of directors in accordance with our bylaws.
-Our bylaws provide that a majority of our entire board of directors may, at any regular or special meeting called for that purpose, increase or decrease the number of directors.
+Our charter provides that the number of directors will be set only by the board of directors in accordance with our bylaws.
+Our bylaws provide that a majority of our entire board of directors may at any time increase or decrease the number of directors.
 However, unless our bylaws are amended, the number of directors may never be less than the minimum number required by the MGCL, nor more than 15.